Look at Yourself (Emmure album)

-Look at Yourself is the seventh studio album by American band Emmure.
-It is the first album to feature the new line-up with Joshua Travis, Phil Lockett, and Josh Miller.
-The album was released on March 3, 2017, through SharpTone Records.
+Look at Yourself is the seventh studio album by American metalcore band Emmure.
+It was released on March 3, 2017, through SharpTone Records.
+Produced by Andrew "WZRD BLD" Fulk, it features the band's new line-up with guitarist Josh Travis, bassist Phil Lockett and drummer Josh Miller.

 In October 2016, Emmure released "Torch", the first single from the album, with "Russian Hotel Aftermath" following two months later.

 Following the release of the album, some versions no longer feature the audio sample at the beginning of the track "Flag of the Beast" due to the band being unable to get clearance and permission to use it, as the band confirmed themselves via a comment on the track-by-track video of the song.

+The album peaked at number 59 in Germany, number 61 in Austria, number 66 in Switzerland, number 73 on the US Billboard 200, number 18 on the UK Rock & Metal Albums and number 35 on the UK Independent Albums charts.